tmaiaroto/aegis/examples/cognito/README.md

 ClientID: "xxxxx",
 ```

-Alternatively, you could use Lambda environment variables set in `aegis.yaml`
-or API Gateway stage variables also set there.
-You likely wouldn't want to hard
-code these values into your production application.
-Though note that the Cognito
-app client helper does not need the secret key.
-Since your Lambda is authorized
+Though note that the Cognito app client helper does not need the secret key.
-to make Cognito SDK calls, it will retrieve it automatically.
-This reduces your
+Since your Lambda is authorized to make Cognito SDK calls, it will retrieve
-security risks with accidentally published credentials.
+it automatically.
+This reduces your security risks with accidentally published
+credentials to a degree.
+However, it is reccommended to use the AWS Secrets
+Manager along with setting the variables in `aegis.yaml` config to be stored
+on Lambda environment variables or API Gateway stage variables -- both of
+which are encrypted when transmitted over the wire.

 ### Deploying